Bright-Kweku-Amoah/Bright-Kweku-Amoah/README.md

 -->
 ## About Me 🤔

-I'm Bright Kweku Amoah, a 300-level student at the University of Ghana 🎓🇬🇭, with a passion for development and technology 💻💡.
+I'm **Bright Kweku Amoah**, a 300-level student at the University of Ghana 🎓🇬🇭, with a passion for development and technology 💻💡.
 I'm proficient in:

 - Vue.js, specifically Vue 3 Composition API 🌟🎉
 - Firebase backend services like Auth, Firestore, Real-time Database  and Cloud Storage 📂🔒